Abhishek-singhal7668/assign_Sol/README.md

 2. Create the respective backend API(s) needed for this page
    - You can use any database of your choice.

+## Submission
+Create a zip of your code and send it to us.
+Please remove node_modules while creating the zip.

 Note: Please feel free to make assumptions on the details not provided.